risingwavelabs/risingwave-docs-legacy/cloud/develop-overview.md

  <card
  title="Integrations"
- content="See how RisingWave can integrate with your existing data stack.
+ content="See how RisingWave Database can integrate with your existing data stack.
 Vote your favorite data tools and streaming services to help us prioritize the integration development." url="https://www.risingwave.dev/docs/current/rw-integration-summary/" />,
  <card